dalynsw/bustake-site/docs/language.md

 ...
 ```

-The fetched key will be saved in the string object with the value.
-The app can access afterwards.
+The fetched key will be saved in a string object with keys and values.
+These keys will be objects with the values.
+The app can accesses these string objects afterwards.

 - attributes
     - url